pmccarthy/architecture/rfcs/0000-single-cluster-dnspolicy.md

         - 172.31.200.0
 ```

+WeightedGeo creates a more complex set of endpoints which use a combination of weighted and geo routing strategies.
+Although intended for use in a multi-cluster environment  (OCM hub) it will still be possible to use it in a single cluster context.
+In this scenario the record structure described above would be created for the single cluster.

-Note: `LoadBalanced` is the current default for DNSPolicy and more details about it can be found in the original [DNSPolicy rfc](https://github.com/Kuadrant/architecture/blob/main/rfcs/0003-dns-policy.md)
+This is the current default for DNSPolicy in a multi-cluster environment (OCM hub) and more details about it can be found in the original [DNSPolicy rfc](https://github.com/Kuadrant/architecture/blob/main/rfcs/0003-dns-policy.md).

 ### DNSRecord.spec.providerRef